ChenTao98/ASTE/README.md

 ## ASTE-CODE
-This is code for Exploiting Duality in Aspect Based Sentiment Analysis.
+This is code for Exploiting Duality in Aspect Sentiment Triplet Extraction with Language Prompts.

 ### Environment
 Python 3.7.11